Budget, Budgeting Process, and Variance Explained

 Definitions, Meaning, and Budget Examples

-In business, budget can be defined as a forecast or plan for an organization's outgoing expenses and incoming revenues, for a specific time period.
+In business, budget can be defined as a plan for an organization's outgoing expenses and incoming revenues for a specific time period.

 Budgets are used in many organizations to . . .